bitcoin-dot-org/Bitcoin.org/en/full-node.md

 allow inbound connections to port 8333.
 Please see the following subsections for details.

+### Running a Tor Onion Service

+Instead of accepting inbound connections through your public Internet address, you can accept them through a Tor onion service.
+This can be useful if your router or Internet provider does not allow port forwarding, if your node runs on a network with changing public addresses, or if you want other Tor users to connect to your node without learning your clearnet address.
+A Tor onion service is not the same thing as router port forwarding: Tor receives the inbound connection and forwards it to Bitcoin Core on your own computer.

+The following instructions are for Linux systems that use Tor's system service and a package manager.
+Package names and service commands vary between distributions.

+Install Tor:

+    sudo apt-get install tor

+On systems using Fedora, Red Hat, or related distributions, the command will usually look like this instead:

+    sudo dnf install tor

+Enable and start Tor:

+    sudo systemctl enable tor
+    sudo systemctl start tor

+Open your Tor configuration file, usually `/etc/tor/torrc`, as root and add the following lines:

+    HiddenServiceDir /var/lib/tor/bitcoin-service/
+    HiddenServicePort 8333 127.0.0.1:8334

+The `HiddenServicePort` line tells Tor to accept connections to port 8333 on your onion address and forward them to Bitcoin Core on `127.0.0.1:8334`.
+The onion port is the public virtual port other nodes connect to; the `127.0.0.1:8334` target is the local address and port Bitcoin Core binds for inbound Tor connections.
+The `HiddenServiceDir` directory contains your onion service hostname and private key.
+It must be readable only by the Tor service user; do not copy it, publish its private key, or give other users access to it.

+Restart Tor:

+    sudo systemctl restart tor

+After Tor restarts, confirm that Tor created the hidden service directory and hostname file:

+    sudo ls -la /var/lib/tor/bitcoin-service/

+Then print the onion hostname:

+    sudo cat /var/lib/tor/bitcoin-service/hostname

+You should see an address ending in `.onion`.
+Add that address to your Bitcoin Core configuration file, usually `~/.bitcoin/bitcoin.conf` for the user that runs Bitcoin Core:

+    listen=1
+    proxy=127.0.0.1:9050
+    bind=127.0.0.1:8334=onion
+    externalip=YOUR_ONION_HOSTNAME.onion

+Replace `YOUR_ONION_HOSTNAME.onion` with the hostname from the previous command.
+These settings enable listening when using a proxy, route outbound connections through Tor, bind Bitcoin Core's onion listener to the same local address Tor forwards to, and advertise your onion service address to peers.
+If Bitcoin Core is also configured to use Tor's control port and you only want to use the manual onion service above, add `listenonion=0` to prevent Bitcoin Core from creating a second onion service automatically.

+If your goal is location privacy, do not also advertise or accept connections on your clearnet address.
+Keep the settings above, do not open or forward port 8333 on your router, and add:

+    onlynet=onion

+The `onlynet=onion` option prevents automatic outbound peer connections to IPv4 and IPv6 nodes; your node will only make automatic outbound peer connections to onion peers.
+It does not hide a node that is also listening on or advertising IPv4 or IPv6 addresses.
+If you want your node to keep using normal IPv4 or IPv6 outbound connections while also accepting onion inbound connections, do not set `onlynet=onion`.

+Restart Bitcoin Core after saving `bitcoin.conf`.
+For Bitcoin Core daemon, run:

+    bitcoin-cli stop
+    bitcoind -daemon

+You can confirm that Bitcoin Core loaded your onion address with:

+    bitcoin-cli getnetworkinfo

+Look for your `.onion` address in the `localaddresses` section.
+If you configured Bitcoin Core to use Tor as a proxy, also confirm that the `onion` network is listed as reachable.
+You can see onion addresses your node knows about with:

+    bitcoin-cli getnodeaddresses 0 onion

+That command lists known onion peers, not your own service.
+Once other peers connect to your onion service, inbound connections will appear in:

+    bitcoin-cli getpeerinfo

+Keep wallet and RPC access separate from this setup.
+Do not expose Bitcoin Core's RPC port through Tor, through your router, or through your firewall.
+The onion service above is only for Bitcoin's peer-to-peer port, 8333.

 ### Testing Connections

 The BitNodes project provides an online tool to let you test whether